-The Bylaws specify how UAW Local 2865 and each Campus unit functions and governs themselves.
+The Bylaws specify how UAW Local 2865 functions and how we govern ourselves.
+Read your Union Bylaws here >

 The Bylaws Committee consists of one (1) member from each Campus Unit and is elected by the members of the Campus Unit for a term of one (1) year.
-Follow the link here to see the list of current committee members and find out about other committees you can consider joining!
+Here is the list of current committee members.
+If you’re interested in joining this committee, contact us!

 Article 1: Name